JoeJasinski/ansible-django-stack/README.md

     [localhost]
     127.0.0.1 ansible_ssh_port=22 ansible_ssh_user=ubuntu ansible_become=true ansible_ssh_private_key_file=/path/to/private_key

+Note: if running on Ubuntu 16.04, you need to execute the following first.

+    ansible-playbook -vvvv -i ansible/inventory.ini ansible/playbooks/playbook-install-python2.yml

 Run the playbook in this directory

     ansible-playbook -vvvv -i ansible/inventory.ini ansible/playbooks/playbook-all.yml

 ## Run Customization

-This project defines many of the configurable variables inside of the ansible/env_vars/base.yml file.
+This project defines many of the configurable variables inside of the ansible/group_vars/all.yml file.
 You can override those variables when provisioning by passing in a new value via the --extra-vars (-e) option as exemplified below.

 IMPORTANT - you will want to customize the following at minimum:
   - site_name